 Obvious choices would be popular apps such as Headspace for example, which isn’t completely free but extremely affordable and does provide a ton of value.
 If you really don’t want to pay anything, you can easily find smaller apps that offer similar services but are 100% free to use.

 The best way to do that is to single out a specific sub-niche such as mindfulness or meditation and download an app which is entirely focused around that.
+You can find more suggestions in our best mental health apps page.

 Some people find group therapy more effective, and in fact studies have shown it can be a great way to deal with PTSD and substance abuse in particular.
 Another plus is that these groups are usually free of charge or incur a very low fee.